 Monetizing your podcast through Podbean’s livestream platform involves receiving virtual gifts purchased and given by your livestream attendees, that in turn get converted to real-world currency.
-Unlike the patron program or premium content, listeners can donate as many times as they would like in whatever denomination they would like!
+Your listeners can donate as many times as they would like in whatever denomination they would like!
 This gives more flexibility to your listeners, and fosters spur-of-the-moment spending.

 For example, if one listener were to donate a gift, you can thank them in the chat, which spurs others on to donate as well so they can be recognized by you in the chat.
 Or you could turn donating into a game for your livestream attendees.
 Interactivity is the heart of podcast livestreaming, and donations are another aspect of that.